 Revenue from asset management includes management fees from the privately raised funds managed by us.
+The single performance obligation is to manage and operate the fund in accordance with the contract throughout the fund duration.
 Management fees are recognized in the period during which the related services are performed in accordance with the contractual terms of the fund agreements from the established date to the terminated date of the funds.
 Management fees earned from certain investment funds are based upon a range of up to 2% of capital committed.
 By unanimous consent among the fund manager, investors and the trustee, the fund could be terminated earlier than the contract period, and the remaining portion of unamortized management fee shall be returned to the investors.

-Performance-based fees
+Performance-based carried interest

-We are entitled to a performance-based fee based on the extent by which the fund's investment performance exceeds a certain threshold.
-Such performance-based fee is typically calculated and recognized when the cumulative return of the fund can be determined, and is not subject to clawback provisions.
+Performance-based carried interest is contributed by the Group managing and operating of privately raised fund products.
+We earn performance-based carried interest based on the extent by which the fund's investment performance exceeds a certain threshold.
+Such performance-based carried interest is typically calculated and recognized at a point of time when the cumulative return of the fund can be determined, and is not subject to clawback provisions.